 Physical Gold: Physical gold is a single asset and doesn’t offer diversification on its own.
 However, it can be a good addition to an investment portfolio.
 To achieve diversification, you would need to hold various types of assets, including stocks, bonds, and other commodities, alongside your physical gold.

 Gold ETFs: On the other hand, ETFs provide a straightforward way to gain exposure to the price of gold without needing to buy and store the precious metal.
-Some ETFs also offer diversification within the gold sector, such as those that invest in gold mining stocks.
+Some gold ETFs also offer diversification within the sector, such as those that invest in gold mining stocks.
 This can spread your risk across multiple assets related to the market.

 4. Liquidity